craigpearson/bem-walker-nav-menu/README.md

 ## Installation

-For now, you have to install it manually in your plugins folder.
+You can manually download it and install it in your plugins folder or install it via Composer:

-If you use something like [wp-boilerplate](https://github.com/benjamincrozat/wp-boilerplate), just install it via Composer like so:

 ```bash
 composer require benjamincrozat/bem-walker-nav-menu